Marrabel, South Australia

 Marrabel is a township and locality beside the Light River in South Australia's Mid North.
 It is in the Clare and Gilbert Valleys Council local government area, 100 km north west of the state capital, Adelaide.
-At the 2006 census, Marrabel had a population of 209.
+At the 2021 census, Marrabel had a population of 101.

 Early history

 The first European settler, in early 1841, was the livestock overlander and pastoralist William Peter, who held an Occupation Licence to establish sheep runs and shepherd huts throughout that district.
 His head station was just east of present Marrabel, off Tarnma Road.
 Nearby Peters Hill is named after him.

 On 3 December 1841 the London-based Secondary Towns Association, through their Adelaide agents John Hill and John Morphett, purchased the first of several special surveys, together known as the River Light Special Survey.
 Surveys conducted during 1842 throughout the valley of the Upper Light resulted in a survey map which included farming lands, town lands, and five-acre lots.
 That survey still largely influences modern land boundaries.

 This speculative venture became doomed when copper was discovered at nearby Kapunda in 1842, subsequently attracting all local development.
 Many investors in the Special Survey lost their money.

 In the late 1840s and early 1850s Marrabel was along one of the routes to the Burra copper mines used by bullock teamsters carting ore to Kapunda, becoming one of their stopovers.
 The fertile district soon attracted farmers, leading to several small service towns being established, including Marrabel.
 In 1859 a local landholder, John E. Marrabel, laid out a town on part section 1122, Hundred of Waterloo, naming it Marrabel.

-The township grew rapidly and by 1865 it comprised a hotel, several churches, a school, two general stores, two blacksmiths, a post office, a steam flour mill, plus many other facilities.
+The township grew rapidly and by 1865 it comprised a hotel which closed in 2019, several churches, a school, two general stores, two blacksmiths, a post office, a steam flour mill, plus many other facilities.